michalmlynarczykk/simple-crud-library/README.md

 - Postman

 In MySQL create the database with the name "library", default name and password are set to "root" and "password" if you would like to change it, go to:
-*src/main/resources/application.properties* and change this two fields: *spring.datasource.username* *spring.datasource.password*.
+*src/main/resources/application.properties* and change this two fields: *spring.datasource.username* and *spring.datasource.password*.

 Now using Postman you could play around with API.
 By default this application has two users:
 - reader (username = "reader" password = "password")